hi! i'm lauren,

 put on your socks and your shoes and your sweater and your smile | full production & edit

-A film course experiment to create an observational documentary depicting something abstract: the weater.
+A film course experiment to create an observational documentary depicting something abstract: the weather.